Sharples Homestead

+The Sharples Homestead is an historic, American home that is located in West Chester, Chester County, Pennsylvania.

+It was listed on the National Register of Historic Places in 1985.

+History and architectural features

-Sharples Homestead is a historic home located in West Chester, Chester County, Pennsylvania.
-It was built between 1799 and 1805, and is a 2 1/2-story, three-bay brick dwelling in the Federal style.
+Built between 1799 and 1805, this historic structure is a 2 1/2-story, three-bay, brick dwelling that was designed in the Federal style.
 It has a two-story, two-bay wing with a 1 1/2-story, stone kitchen addition.
 A one-story kitchen addition was added to the front of the wing in 1884.

-Also on the property is a contributing two-story carriage house built about 1888.
-The property was continuously occupied by the Sharples family from its construction until 1985.
+Also located on the property is a contributing, two-story carriage house that was built circa 1888.
+This property was continuously occupied by the Sharples family from its construction until 1985.

 It was listed on the National Register of Historic Places in 1985.